neizod/neizod.github.io/_posts/2022-03-20-origami-angle-trisection.md

 >
 > Folding animation for fiding an angle $\theta/3$

 The intriguing property of origami technique emerged from, given a piece of paper with a point and a straight line, folding the paper such that the point lies on the line.
-With no other constraints, we may fold that in infinitly different ways.
+With no other constraints, we may fold that in infinitely different ways.
 When we traces all the creases from every possible folds, we get a [parabola][] (the same technique as finding [envelope][]), such that the point is a focus and the line is a directrix!

 {: .figure}
 > ![](/images/math/origami/envelope-parabola.svg)